Bachelor of Science (BS)

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

 certification/licensure.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
+Our Bachelor of Science in Accounting is not designed to lead to licensure, including the CPA examination.

 Program Student Learning Outcomes